-"Settlement Items" is defined in the IAC Regulations and means, Items which are either:
+Amended "Settlement Items" is defined in the IAC Regulations and means, Items which effective 1.1.20 are either:

-- (a) ATM Transactions cleared under the auspices of the IAC Code Set Volume 6 (ATM System Code); or - (b) EFTPOS Transactions cleared pursuant to the Rules prescribed for the EFTPOS Card Payment System (as defined in those Rules) by the administrator of that system; or - (c) credit payment instructions referable to a transaction of the type described in paragraphs (a) and (b).
+- (a) ATM Transactions cleared under the auspices of the IAC Code Set Volume 6 (ATM System Code); or - (b) EFTPOS Transactions cleared pursuant to the Rules prescribed for the EFTPOS Card Payment System (as defined in those Rules) by the administrator of that system; or - credit payment instructions referable to a transaction of the type described (c) in paragraphs (a) and (b).

-"Software-based PIN entry on COTS" and "SPoC" [Deleted]
+Deleted effective "Software-based PIN entry on COTS" and "SPoC" [Deleted]

-"Solution" means wholly infrastructure-based methodology used for payment acceptance, transfer of keys or processing of cryptographic data.
+Inserted "Solution" means wholly infrastructure-based methodology used for payment effective 16.12.21 acceptance, transfer of keys or processing of cryptographic data.